biopython/biopython/Doc/doc.rst

-Sometimes, you are neither not able to ensure the same order or the same id. ``codonalign.build`` method provides you an manual approach to tell the program nucleotide sequence and protein sequence correspondance by generating a ``corr_dict``. ``corr_dict`` should be a dictionary that uses protein record id as key and nucleotide record id as item.
+Sometimes, you are neither not able to ensure the same order or the same id. ``codonalign.build`` method provides you an manual approach to tell the program nucleotide sequence and protein sequence correspondence by generating a ``corr_dict``. ``corr_dict`` should be a dictionary that uses protein record id as key and nucleotide record id as item.
 Let’s look at an example: